 You can serve Bulgogi just with a bowl of hot rice but I like to make lettuce cups and serve them with lots of vegetable side dishes.
 These are not the traditional dishes that come with Bulgogi (called banchan) but they are delicious nonetheless.

-- Kimchi (not homemade, yet, but we like Bing Gre Kimchee Pride brand)
+- Homemade Kimchi (or your preferred brand; we like Bing Gre Kimchee Pride)

 - Radishes with Sesame Oil and Maldon Salt